CleverDynamics/CleverWMSDevicesSamples/README.md

 added or the data items will not display on the device.

 Finally, add 'MYFUNCTION' to a device menu.

+## MyFirstDeviceFunctionInterface - A simple device function to change an item description
+A more efficient method to implementation a device function utilising interfaces.

+Works in modern implementations of Clever WMS Devices, only versions of Business Central where interface objects is supported.

+This example shows how a simple function can be created using a codeunit implementation of "IFunction CHHFTMN".
+Required functions:

+ - Initialize()
+ - Validate()
+ - Cancel()
+ - Post()
+ - Close()

+The example function accepts an item number, displays the description, and allows the user to enter a new description.

+Before use, add 'MYFUNCTIONIF' to the function codes table, ensure columns have been added or the data items will not display on the device.

+When creating the function you MUST specify the "Implementation" ('My First Device Function')

+Finally, add 'MYFUNCTIONIF' to a device menu.

 ## GS1BarcodeProcessor - On-server custom barcode processing